TapPineapple/my-hugo-website/content/posts/plscnotes.md

 ## What is the significance of the commerce clause in the Constitution?
 - The commerce clause gives Congress the power to regulate commerce among the states and with foreign nations.
 - This power has been used to regulate a wide range of economic activity, from interstate transportation to environmental regulation to labor standards.

-## What is party in government?
-Parties as institutions /